 Time was, typing in languages other than English required specially made keyboards with different key assignments.
-With Apple, though, both macOS and iOS have customization options that allow you to switch between keyboard languages, and even use the touchscreen or touchpad to write out letters or characters.
+With Apple, though, both macOS and iOS have customization options that allow you to switch between keyboard languages (type in another language), and even use the touchscreen or touchpad to write out letters or characters.
 This post will guide you through setting up alternate keyboards and switching between them on the Mac, iPad, and iPhone.

 Adding Keyboards On the Mac

 Click on the Apple icon in the upper-left corner of the screen, and select “System Preferences…” Click “Keyboard” in the second row of icons.
 Under the “Keyboard” tab, tick the box labeled “Show Keyboard, Emoji, and Symbol Viewers in menu bar.”
 A little language symbol should appear in the menu bar representing the language you’re currently typing in, like an American flag for U.S. English.

 Click on the “Input Sources” tab.
 The space on the left lists the language input options you have enabled, while the diagram of the keyboard on the right tells you which keys on a default keyboard can be used to type in a certain language.

 Click on the “+” in the bottom left.
 A dialog box will appear, from which you can browse or search for the language you want to add.
 Some languages have several keyboard layouts; Hebrew has three variants, while Arabic has five.
 When you’re happy with your choice, click “Add.”

 The added languages should now appear in the keyboard list.
 To remove a keyboard, highlight it and click “—.“

 Click on the Language symbol in the menu bar to bring up the Keyboard and Input Menu.
 Just click on the language you want to type in, and the input language changes.